Skip to content

 2. Open the file in a text editor and add content in the following format:

-3. Assertions (Defines the conditions that must be met for a configuration to apply.)
+3. Assertions: Sets the conditions that must be met for a configuration to apply.

-5. Configuration Version (Defines the version of the configuration.)
+5. Configuration Version: Sets the version of the configuration.

 Example Code: